GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 You may hear FIDO authentication referred to as a “passkey.”
 This is a new term that many companies are using to describe passwordless FIDO experiences; consumers are being urged to create a passkey instead of a password for improved security and user experience.
 Behind the scenes, a passkey is a FIDO-generated key pair, but the private key may be synced across a user’s devices for increased usability.
 Syncable passkeys, called discoverable credentials in the FIDO specification, are well-suited for most consumer/public-facing use cases.
 However, some aspects of using syncable keys in enterprise applications are still evolving, and this paper does not recommend their use in the enterprise at this time. **Enabling passkeys in enterprise tools is configurable and usually off by default.
 Verify with your tool vendor if they support passkeys and how to turn them off**.
 For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-Since FIDO2 leverages public key cryptography and can be hardware-based, it is categorized as a **single-factor or multi-factor cryptographic device** authenticator type and achieves either AAL2 or AAL3, depending on the configuration and security control baseline.
+Since FIDO2 leverages public key cryptography and can be hardware-based, it is categorized as a **single-factor or multi-factor cryptographic device** authenticator type.
+It achieves either AAL2 or AAL3, depending on the configuration and security control baseline.

 Table 03.
 Advantages and disadvantages of platform versus roaming authenticator
  <table class="usa-table usa-table">